SafeAppOfficial/node-sdk/README.md

 # note-sdk
-Privacy tools for Node.js by Safe.
+Privacy tool SDK for Node.js by Safe.